 Early-Installment Weirdness: Goldberg didn't start using the spear until after his first two dozen or so matches, and some of his early matches were back and forth rather than the squashes he'd become famous for.

 Enforced Method Acting: Completely by accident.
 In his Halloween Havoc '98 match with Diamond Dallas Page, at about the midpoint of the match, there was a spot where DDP was in the corner and Goldberg tried to spear him, only for Page to duck out the way and have Goldberg hit the steel post behind the turnbuckle.
 The problem was Goldberg ran all out and hit the post with his shoulder like a goddamn missile!
-The result was an injured shoulder, leading to some memorable offence by DDP and the first genuine signs of vulnerability in Goldberg's career.
+The result was a legitimately injured shoulder, leading to some memorable offence by DDP and the first genuine signs of vulnerability in Goldberg's career.
 The highlight of the match was a spot where Goldberg hit the Spear (aggravating the injury), and was meant to then lift up Page in the Jackhammer, which Page would counter with the Diamond Cutter and a near fall.
 But with a hurt shoulder, Goldberg couldn't lift him up!
 The crowd went insane at the idea that Goldberg couldn't apply his finisher and the thought that this might be the match he loses.
 He tried again and this time the counter spot went through, which combined was an accidental piece of Wrestling Psychology that couldn't have turned out any better if they planned it that way.
 The only problem was that Goldberg was so loopy from the hit by that point that he kicked out at the instant of "2" rather than a planned "2 9/10ths", but the overall result was by far the best critically received match in Goldberg's career.

 Expy: While most often denounced at the time as a "Stone Cold" Steve Austin copy due to his bald head and similar outfit, his squash-heavy style was much closer to that of 1980s Foreign Wrestling HeelNikita Koloff.